WindowsAzure-TrainingKit/HOL-GettingStartedWindowsAzureStorage/HOL.md

   }
 	````

-1. Open **PhotoDataServiceContext.cs** class and replace the _GetSas_ method with the following code.
+1. Open the **PhotoDataServiceContext.cs** class and replace the _GetSas_ method with the following code.

 	(Code Snippet - _GettingStartedWindowsAzureStorage_ - _Ex5-GetSasImplementation_)